Who is this event for?

 Is there a line up or schedule of activities?

 This event is designed so you can choose your own adventure.
 While we’re working to schedule programming, workshops, and activities at certain times throughout the day, you can pick and choose what to do with your days.
-(We’ll post a schedule when we get closer to the event to help you plan ahead!).

 What’s going on with the concert?